Evidence and Experience in Management, Medicine, and more20 August 2015

 And don’t think case studies are any different.
 The experience in question is three-times removed from the students: it happened in some company, was later described by some case writer, and has finally been orchestrated by a professor before it gets to the students, many of whom lack significant experience of their own.

 Thus do business schools graduate people who are more comfortable analyzing evidence than learning from experience.
 No wonder so many of them gravitate to jobs in finance, marketing, and consulting, instead of sales, production, and initially managing itself.

 It needn’t be this way.
 Truly management education becomes significantly impactful when it draws on the lived experience of practicing managers.
-That is why we have a 50:50 rule in our classrooms (imhl.org for health care and impm.org for business managers): our mid-career participants, who sit at small round tables, spend half the class time discussing their concerns, sharing their experiences, and generally learning from each other.
+That is why we have a 50:50 rule in our classrooms (mcgill.ca/imhl for health care and impm.org for business managers): our mid-career participants, who sit at small round tables, spend half the class time discussing their concerns, sharing their experiences, and generally learning from each other.
 The other half is for us, as faculty, to maintain the balance by introducing broader evidence in our lectures and exercises.
 It thus becomes natural for the participants to carry this blend of experience with evidence back into their organizations.
 (See the earlier TWOGs under “Developing Managers.”)

 But what do the graduates of conventional business school education carry into their workplaces, especially the ones who do eventually get into significant positions of management?
 Too many manage as they were taught, by favoring evidence over experience.
 They disconnect: managing by the numbers, relying on techniques, and overemphasizing leadership at the expense of communityship.
 (See also the earlier TWOGs under “Simply Managing” and “Simply Measuring.”)